1A soft edible yellow berry enclosed in a husk that resembles a lantern in shape.

 - At the moment he has cabbages, mielies, onions, Chinese cabbage, baby marrow, Cape gooseberry, spanspek and cherry tomatoes.

 - The most common use for Cape gooseberries is to make them into jam, for spreading on toast.

 - Often called goldenberries, Cape gooseberries are starting to appear in gourmet stores here in the U.S.

-2The tropical South American plant that has heart-shaped leaves and that bears this fruit.
+2The tropical South American plant with heart-shaped leaves which bears the Cape gooseberry.